 Most of his young students begin lessons simply to enrich their lives and enjoy the unique pleasures of music-making.
 Mr. Schubert takes immense pleasure in helping these students develop their love for music and grow as players.
 (Videos of students as young as 5 can be seen on the VIDEOS page of this website.)

-At the other end of the spectrum, his former students have been accepted at SUNY Stony Brook, Ithaca College, Queens College, The Peabody Conservatory, The Mannes School of Music, The Manhattan School of Music, and The Eastman School of Music.
-They have been winners in the competitions of the Suffolk Piano Teachers Foundation, the American FIne Arts Foundation and the Concert Festival organization.
-Whether with 6-year-olds or adults, Mr. Schubert believes in constructively basing piano instruction on the musical personality of the individual.
-He is a member of the Suffolk Piano Teachers Foundation, The Piano Teachers Congress of New York, the Associated Music Teachers League and the American College of Musicians/National Guild of Piano Teachers.
+At the other end of the spectrum, his former students have been accepted at SUNY Stony Brook, the Crane School of Music, Ithaca College, Queens College, The Peabody Conservatory, The Mannes School of Music, The Manhattan School of Music, and The Eastman School of Music.
+They have been winners in the competitions of the Suffolk Piano Teachers Foundation, the American Fine Arts Foundation and the Concert Festival organization, as well as the Vivo International Music Competition, the Golden Classical Music Awards Competition, the Rondo Young Artist Competition, and the Associated Music Teachers League Competition.
+Mr. Schubert is a member of the Suffolk Piano Teachers Foundation, The Piano Teachers Congress of New York, the Associated Music Teachers League and the American College of Musicians/National Guild of Piano Teachers.

 As a performer, Mr. Schubert has received outstanding critical acclaim for his four major New York recitals at Town Hall and the Weill Hall at Carnegie Hall.
 The New York Times praised him as "a superior pianistic talent" and "a patrician musical intellect."
 He has performed in eight states for concert halls, colleges, museums, libraries, and radio broadcasts.
 Mr. Schubert has been heard as recitalist at the National Gallery of Art in Washington D.C. and in London, at both Wigmore Hall and the Purcell Room.
 He has performed as soloist in Venezuela with the Orquesta Sinfonica de Maracaibo and his performance of the Rachmaninoff Concerto No. 2 with the South Carolina Philharmonic was broadcast nationwide.